Learn how to start a travel blog and how to make money online…

 As a travel blogger, you will really stand out if you produce quality content that isn’t identical to the other thousands of travel bloggers out there.
 In my opinion, there are three qualities that travel bloggers should try to cultivate and to show through their work.

 Let’s face it, it’s a lot easier to put energy and enthusiasm into something if you’re passionate about it.
 If you love taking photos, making videos, writing about your experiences and inspiring others to travel then travel blogging is a great gig.
-If you’re only vaguely interested in starting a travel blog to fund your travels then you are definitely making a mistake – do not get into travel blogging for the money, there is much easier money to be made in other digital nomad careers.
+If you’re only vaguely interested in starting a travel blog to fund your travels then you are definitely making a mistake – do not get into travel blogging for the money, there is much easier money to be made in other online fields – check out Ditch Your Desk for a ton of great info.

 I’ve always been passionate about writing and, luckily, I had been writing for a long time before I even started my blog – it probably took about one thousand hours of practice to sculpt my writing style from utter shit into something readable.
 Your passion is your power, find your passion and then build your business around it.